My Teachers

 I first met Tsaurrurrikame Eliot Cowan in 2007.
 I was freshly in the throes of a spiritual crisis-- one that shook the very foundations of how I perceived my own safety in the world.
 A friend had sent me his book, Plant Spirit Medicine, a few years before, and I knew then that I needed to pursue his teachings.

-The 2 years I spent studying under Eliot literally changed the fundamental way I understood the world.
+The years I spent studying under Eliot literally changed the fundamental way I understood the world.
 Raised in the suburbs of New York City, I was surrounded by people who mostly ignored, even scoffed at nature!
 By pursuing nature medicine through Eliot's

-indigenous perspective, I was forced to rewire my brain to comprehend what he was asking us to do.
-Talk and listen to the spirits of plants??
-That means that ALL plants have spirits!
-That we can communicate with!
-Every day!
-And because plants and trees can't be the only wise beings filled with spirit, therefore everything on this planet became rightfully infused with conscious awareness.
-This is still something I work to remember every day of my life.
+In a culture that raised us to act otherwise, this is still something I must continually integrate every day of my life.
 Remember.
 Remember.
 Rocks, too.
 Clouds, too.
 Cars, too.
 Plastic, too.
 The spirits of some things are easier to access than other things.
 Nothing is excluded.
-I highly recommend engaging with the spirit of a plant!
-I mean the everyday ones that grow in the sidewalks and in our gardens.
+I highly recommend engaging with the spirit of a plant--any plant!
+Especially the everyday ones that grow in the sidewalks and in our gardens.
 Every plant offers medicine on some level-- edible or not.
 I owe this understanding to my beloved teacher, Eliot.

 I met Dr. Malidoma Somé only a year or two after meeting Eliot.
 In fact, after I finished my 2-year studies with Eliot, a strange rash developed on my arm that was completely resistant to treatment.
 Upon my very first encounter with Malidoma a few months later, the rash mysteriously cleared up.